Lemongrass is a hardy plant

 Harvesting the lemongrass

-When is the best time to harvest is toward the end of summer and it should be the same time for replanting as well here in the desert southwest.
+When is the best time to harvest?
+Toward the end of summer in October here, it should be the same time for replanting in the desert southwest Yuma, AZ zone 10 a.
+For spring planting med April should be an excellent time to propagate lemongrass.

 Lemongrass is pretty hardy.
 They can take some beating.
 I have bags and bags of them from just one bush.
 However, I’m not so lucky this year.
 While the heat came into my garden and without water to cool his touch my lemongrass was scorched.